housinganywhere/kwaliteit/PerformanceTesting/Prerequisites/setup/Readme.md

 If not specified, by default it executes against staging environment
 * -exportLocation :- Indicates at which location the json file of data needs to be stored.
 One can provide a relative path in here.
 In the above example `../../../Data/Jsons/Users.json` indicates the data needs to be stored inside /Data/Jsons/Users.json located at the root level of the PerformanceTesting folder

-# Shape of the sample json files which gets created
+# Shape of the sample json data files created

 **Users.json**
 ```